tilo/smarter_csv/README.md

 ---------------
 #### Service Announcement

+**You are looking at the 1.x documentation**

 * Work towards SmarterCSV 2.0 is still on it's way, with much improved features, and more streamlined options.
-  Please check the 2.0-develop branch, open any issues and pull requests with mention of v2.0.
+  Please check the [2.0-develop branch](https://github.com/tilo/smarter_csv/blob/master/README.md), open any issues and pull requests with mention of v2.0.

-* New versions on the 1.2 branch will soon print a deprecation warning if you set :verbose to true See below for list of deprecated options.
+* New versions of SmarterCSV 1.x will soon print a deprecation warning if you set :verbose to true See below for list of deprecated options.

 ---------------